Trump Says He's "Totally Opposed To Domestic Violence" More Than A Week After Rob Porter Resigned

 The White House and President Trump have accused all of the women of lying about the allegations.

-The president was also accused of having an extramarital sexual relationship with porn star Story Daniels in 2006.
+The president was also accused of having an extramarital sexual relationship with adult film star Nicole Clifford (who goes by the name Stormy Daniels) in 2006.
 Trump denied the affair.

 Mary Ann Georgantopoulos is a reporter for BuzzFeed News and is based in New York.